subsquid/docs/docs/basics/store/typeorm-store.md

 **`insert(e: E | E[])`**

 Inserts a given entity or entities into the database.
 Does not check if the entity(s) exist in the database and will fail if a duplicate is inserted.
-Executes a primitive INSERT operation **without cascading the relations**.
+Executes a primitive INSERT operation **without cascading to the relations**.

 ```ts
 await ctx.store.insert([new User({id: 'Bob'}), new User({id: 'Alice'}))])